JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 **Retract on layer change** `no -> yes`- Should reduce filament buildup where layer change happens, so seam should be less visible.

-**Increase Y max Jerk** `0.4 -> 2 (M205 Y2)`- By deafult X1 has Y jerk set extremely low.
+**Increase Y max Jerk** `0.4 -> 2 (M205 Y2)`- By default X1 has Y jerk set extremely low.
 Bringing it up to the same value as X jerk makes printing quality of curves better and speeds up the printing.

 **Raise the nozzle before the printing** `Z5 -> Z40 (G1 Z40 F5000)`- By default it stayed very close to the bed making oozing filament stick to the nozzle and risking damaging the bed.